-Also known as the Le Pedera (and there is an entry fee for it too) here you can see arts and cultural exhibitions.
+Also known as the Le Pedrera (and there is an entry fee for it too) here you can see arts and cultural exhibitions.
 Their rooftop is open for tourists to soak in mesmerizing city views of Barcelona.

 On another note, Barcelona has tons of it and we have written an article about it.
 So check it out here – City views of Barcelona.

 There are restaurants in the neighborhood of Casa Batllo and Casa Mila – Passeig de Gracia neighborhood, so this is perfect for a lunch stop.
 There are many luxury brands in and around as well if you like to shop.

-After lunch, hop on to the hop on and hop off bus tour at the Casa Milla or Casa Batllo stop and continue to the Montjuic Mountain.
+After lunch, hop on to the hop on and hop off the bus tour at the Casa Milla or Casa Batllo stop and continue to the Montjuic Mountain.

 Montjuïc literally translates to “Jewish Mountain” from Medieval Latin and Catalan languages.
-Montjuïc is located on the south west part of Barcelona and it hosted the 1992 Summer Olympics.
+Montjuïc is located in the southwest part of Barcelona and it hosted the 1992 Summer Olympics.
 Montjuic is located at an elevation – 73 metres above sea level and it peaks in between Plaça Espanya and the commercial port of Barcelona.

-In the sightseeing bus tour, you can explore the Montjuïc park, 1992 Olympics stadium, Montjuïc castle, Spanish villages and Camp Nou.
+On the sightseeing bus tour, you can explore the Montjuïc park, 1992 Olympics stadium, Montjuïc castle, Spanish villages, and Camp Nou.
 You can also take a cable car ride to the top of Montjuic hill.

 Depending on your interests, we recommend either exploring 1-2 sites (with the time you have for 2 days in Barcelona).
 Here are the attractions to consider for the next 2-3 hours:

-Explore MNAC in the Nacional Catalunya Palace (History & arts lovers)
+Explore MNAC in the Nacional Catalunya Palace (History & art lovers)